Doxuno

 GOVERNING LAW AND JURISDICTION

-This Agreement is governed by and construed in accordance with the laws of New South Wales and, where applicable, the laws of the Commonwealth of Australia (including, without limitation, the National Consumer Credit Protection Act 2009 (Cth) if this is a regulated credit contract, and the Personal Property Securities Act 2009 (Cth) if security has been granted).
+This Agreement is governed by and construed in accordance with the laws of New South Wales and, where applicable, the laws of the Commonwealth of Australia (including, without limitation, the National Consumer Credit Protection Act 2009 (Cth) if this is a regulated credit contract, the Personal Property Securities Act 2009 (Cth) if security has been granted, the Privacy Act 1988 (Cth), and the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) where applicable).
 The parties submit to the non-exclusive jurisdiction of the courts of New South Wales.
 Nothing in this Agreement prevents either party from commencing proceedings in any court of competent jurisdiction.

 GENERAL PROVISIONS